 When you’re forecasting, that’s the question ... over and over.
 The CRM shows a close date and an amount.
 Do you trust it?
 How do you decide?

 In most enterprise sales organizations, the top answer — by far — on whether to trust a deal is “What does the rep say?”

 Peel back, and it’s usually your rep’s sense of customer engagement and stage in the sales process.
 These are the visible metrics.
 In my experience, reps are reasonable judges of their top three or four accounts, but after that details get fuzzy.
-So even in these “visible” metrics, data science is a gift because it can compare what’s in the CRM and activity data like email and meeting flow to thousands of previous deals to separate likely wins from losses.
+So even in these “visible” sales forecasting metrics, data science is a gift because it can compare what’s in the CRM and activity data like email and meeting flow to thousands of previous deals to separate likely wins from losses.
 But that’s not our topic today.